OCA/l10n-belgium/l10n_be_mis_reports/script/README.rst

-correct_xml and generate_xml are two scripts that allow to generate a MIS Report Templates for the Balance Sheet and the Profit & Loss
+generate_xml.sh is a script that use two python scripts (correct_xml and generate_xml) and allow to generate a MIS Report Templates for the Balance Sheet and the Profit & Loss

-First, use the generate_xml script to generate the template of the model that you need.
-Then, use the correct_xml script which will make some modification to the template previously generated.
+**USAGE**

+./generate_xml.sh -a AUTHOR_NAME -f XX -y YEAR

+*Options*

+-a : The author name for the copyright

+-f : The file model (see bellow).
+You only need to specify the two digits of the model (mXX-f)

+-y : The date of the copyright

 **MODELS**